-To enhance students' professional competence, elective students will lead a team of pre-clinical students on clinic evenings and assist them in their interactions with patients and the attending physician or physician assistant.
-Students will write a reflection paper inspired by their experience in this role.
+To enhance students' professional competence, elective students will lead a team of preclinical students on clinic evenings and assist them in their interactions with patients and the attending physician or physician assistant.
+Students will be required to have a total of 60 clinical hours work, of which 30 hours must be completed within the first 6 months of this elective.